kadras-io/package-for-service-binding/README.md

 ### Dependencies

 Service Binding requires [cert-manager](https://github.com/kadras-io/package-for-cert-manager).
-You can install them from the [Kadras package repository](https://github.com/kadras-io/kadras-packages).
+You can install it from the [Kadras package repository](https://github.com/kadras-io/kadras-packages).

 ### Installation